BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

----
-day: 20
-title: December 20: More Image Fun and Putting everything together!
-type: interactive
-shareType: resource
----
-# Day 20: December 20: More Image Fun and Putting everything together!
+# Day 20: More Image Fun and Putting everything together!

 Today’s activity is a two-parter: first, you'll dive deeper into the world of AI image generation.
 Then, you'll pull together everything you've learned in this advent calendar to create a complete project.

 ---